 - 43.20 Data Quality Improvement Plans (DQIPs) allow the commissioner and the provider to agree a local plan to improve the capture, quality and flow of data to support both the commissioning and contract management processes. - 43.21 Commissioners will need to differentiate between situations where a provider's data quality is acceptable overall, but with some improvements needed (in which case a DQIP will be appropriate) and where an Information Breach has occurred which is unacceptable and which needs to be managed formally using the provisions in SC28.
 Putting in place a DQIP means that, in relation to any information requirements contained within the DQIP, the provider will be held to account under SC28 only if the requirements of the DQIP are not achieved. - 43.22 Multiple DQIPs can be included within the same contract.
 DQIPs should be included in Schedule 6B at the point where the contract is signed or incorporated into the contract subsequently by Variation.
 Once included in the Contract, however, commitments set out in DQIPs are contractually binding.
-Progress against the DQIP should be reviewed through the contract review process (GC8) and any issues addressed through the contract management process (GC9). - 43.23 Although completion of a DQIP is not mandatory for each contract, we nonetheless encourage commissioners to consider their use routinely.
-In terms of coverage, DQIPs should provide quantified assurance that action is being taken in each of the following areas: - Coverage that where a data set exists and is relevant to a provider it is completed for all relevant services;
+Progress against the DQIP should be reviewed through the contract review process (GC8) and any issues addressed through the contract management process (GC9).
+In a multi-year contract, DQIPs should be updated periodically, as initial issues relating to data quality are resolved and new ones are identified. - 43.23 Although completion of a DQIP is not mandatory for each contract, we nonetheless encourage commissioners to consider their use routinely.
+In terms of coverage, DQIPs should provide quantified assurance that action is being taken in each of the following areas: